-This is the third in a series of pieces by Pam Tice about buildings no longer standing in the Bloomingdale neighborhood; it was also the subject of an October 5, 2015, BNHG presentation by medical historian Bert Hansen, Professor at Baruch College, part of the BNHG’s series on medical institutions in our neighborhood.
+This is the third in a series of posts about buildings no longer standing in the Bloomingdale neighborhood; it was also the subject of an October 5, 2015, BNHG presentation by medical historian Bert Hansen, Professor at Baruch College, part of the BNHG’s series on medical institutions in our neighborhood.
 Dr. Hansen’s book is listed in the “Sources” section below.
 The book received awards by the American Library Association and by the Popular Culture Association/American Culture Association.

 Our thanks to Dr. Hansen for reading our draft and suggesting changes.